Retirement, Investments, & Insurance for Individuals Build your knowledge 8 ways you can save on taxes in 2023

 6. Fine tune your paycheck withholdings.

-The average tax refund in 2022 was $3,039—an increase of more than 7% and about $250 a month.
+The average tax refund in 2023 was $2,753—an increase of more than 7% and about $229 a month.
 But on the flip side, withhold too little taxes from your paycheck and you could end up owing money (maybe even be charged a penalty).
-You can change your payroll tax withholdings at any time; check with your human resources department for information.
+You can change your payroll tax withholdings (this IRS tax withholding calculator can help) at any time; check with your human resources department for information.

-7. Take all the tax credits and deductions you’re eligible for.
+7. Take advantage of all the tax credits and deductions you’re eligible for.

 8. Review mutual fund and stock performance.